 Review your bills

 If you are probably struggling with cash flow, the chances are that you’ll have issues paying most your bills.
 The first thing to do is to list your bills, and then develop a plan for paying them.
 Now, you may want to prioritise since you may not be able to pay them all at once.
 Review your bills and eliminate the ones that aren’t important to reduce cost.
 Then use the money you have for important expenses like rent or mortgage, leases, credit card debts, short term loans and utilities.

 There are apps with automated features that can help you make the process easier.
 Many of these apps have features that can help you monitor your money, as well as integrate with your credit cards, loan lenders and more.
 With these apps, you will be able to monitor all transactions and account for your spending.
 But most importantly, you will be able to identify bills or spending that can be cut down.

 Use a credit security service

-In times of crisis, you need to increase the level of security, especially when it concerns your money and identity.
-A service that monitors your credit and identity is your best bet against fraudulent activities that can put a dent to your credit score.
+In a time of crisis, you need to increase the level of security, especially when it concerns money and identity.
+A service that monitors your credit and identity is your best bet against fraudulent activities that can dent to your credit score.
 This is one of your best lines of safety in the digital age when we are more prone to internet fraud.